yung0705/ENG1003-T1_GP5/README.md

 Secondly, I also used the code editing tool Visual Studio Code in this project to learn the programming language python.
 Although I still cannot fully understand the details of a star program code, I can find and modify it on GitHub.
 This ability to solve problems is even more important.
 In addition, when I work with my teammates and finish the code, I understand the importance of teamwork.
 I received a lot of help from my team members and I am very grateful to them.

 ### LUK Man Chun
+In this AAE freshman project, I have done functions 4 and 5 of the tutorial task, and compulsory task 3.
+In the past 11 weeks, I learned a lot.

+First, I gained many chances to improve my programming skills.
+I learned a new programe language, Python, and software, Visual Studio Code.
+This is my first time using them.
+When I was doing the task, errors often came out.
+I need to check the code, again and again, to find out the problem and then debug it.
+Especially in compulsory task 3.
+I am not only changing the numbers but also adding some new code.
+Therefore understanding the code is necessary for preventing errors and incorrect outcomes.
+My logical thinking and problem-solving skills are enhanced after this project.

+Second, I learned about how to use Github which is a platform containing various programming information.
+There are many useful codes and tutorials.
+For example, in this project, we need to use a  path planning algorithm called "a-star" which is designed by others on Github.
+All of our compulsory tasks are based on this algorithm.
+Also, Github is a good place for doing group work.
+It provides a place for us to manage all files and share work.

+Finally, teamwork is also one of my gains.
+In this project, I work with students who come from different departments, such as AAE.

 ## 10.References
  - 石湖一叶, 路径规划基本理论, 2019.
 [Online].
 Available:https://blog.csdn.net/CHN_ZHero/article/details/90286724 [Accessed: October 15, 2021]